-If none of the above options work for you, it is also possible to write your own implementation ome. formats. importer. transfers.
-File Transferof the class, likely subclassing ome.formats.importer.transfers.AbstractFileTransfer or ome.formats.importer.transfers.AbstractExecFileTransfer.
+If none of the above options work for you, it is also possible to write your own implementation of the ome.formats.importer.transfers.FileTransfer class, likely subclassing ome.formats.importer.transfers.AbstractFileTransfer or ome.formats.importer.transfers.AbstractExecFileTransfer.
 If you do so, please let us know how we might improve either the interface or the implementations that we provide.